Diagonal Linear Networks and the Lasso Regularization Path: Introduction

-We sometimes write explicitly the dependence of the constants on some parameters, for instance $C_i = C_i(M, r, \alpha)$.
-Without any index, the notation $C(\dots)$ indicates a constant that depends on the parameters between the parentheses.
+We sometimes write explicitly the dependence of some positive constants on some parameters, for instance $C_i = C_i(M, r, \alpha)$.
+Without any index, the notation $C(\dots)$ indicates a positive constant that depends on the parameters between the parentheses.
 This constant can change from one occurrence to the next.

 We denote $\mathbbb{1} = (1, \dots, 1)$ the vector of ones, whose dimension is implicit from the context.

 When $I$ is a subset of $\{1, \dots, d\}$, we denote $A_I$ the submatrix of $A$ where the columns whose index are in $I$ are selected, and $A_{I,I}$ the submatrix of $A$ where both the rows and the columns whose index are in $I$ are selected.